Acumen International stands with Ukraine and the country's people. Join us

 • Population: 61,741,120.

 • Most developing industries: Tanzania has a vast natural resource wealth, with significant reserves of gold, diamond, iron, coal, nickel, tanzanite, uranium, tin, phosphates, gemstones, and natural gas.
-Tanzania’s main crops are tobacco, coffee, cashew nuts, tea, cloves, cotton and sisal plant.
-Due to its diverse climatic and geographic zones, Tanzania has one of the widest crop variety in Africa.
+Tanzania’s main crops are tobacco, coffee, cashew nuts, tea, cloves, cotton and sisal plants.
+Due to its diverse climatic and geographic zones, Tanzania has one of the widest crop varieties in Africa.
 Livestock production, especially cattle and sheep, is another important component of the primary sector.

 Ready to Get Started?